abydahana/dwitri/README.md

 It's has been build using Codeigniter in HMVC concept, so you can easily doing update and knowing well the script source.

 > I am done right now and maybe will back as soon as i have free times.
 You may would to contribute.
 Please create your own modules following the existing module inside.
-No special documentation here, just use your feeling :)
+No special documentation here, use your feeling instead :)

 # INSTALLING
 Please note that your server should meet requirements below: